zoot101/snapraid-daily/README.md

 * Notification hook to use **Healthchecks.io**
 * Hook to stop and restart a list of services while **SnapRAID-DAILY** is running

 Detailed instructions are provided above on how to set them up with **SnapRAID-DAILY**.
+Using **Apprise** comes highly recommended from the author!

 ## Notification Hooks

-The script supports the use of custom notification hooks, to allow the user to integrate an alternative form of notification into the script if desired.
 Up to 5 seperate notification hooks are supported.

 The notification hook(s) can be used instead of the standard email notifications via **mutt** or used in addition to them.